olivierfriard/manuale-TUCC/elenco_campi.rst

-Nome del campo: MIRRI Date of inclusion in the catalogue
+MIRRI Date of inclusion in the catalogue
 ----------------------------------------------------------------------------------

 indice del campo: 221